 - Uses contemporary art and Cindy Sherman’s photos to raise issues around stereotypes, the reality (or not) of identity, and more

 - Runs Jan 29 – July 19, 2020

 (Press photo courtesy of the Bank Austria Kunstforum Wien.
 Cindy Sherman, Untitled Film Still #58, 1980 © Courtesy of the artist and Metro Pictures, New York)

-It seems barely a day passes without some new threat to our already challenged understanding of identity.
+It seems barely a day passes without some new angle on our already challenged understanding of identity.

-So you’ll get the chance to see many of Sherman’s photos, specifically the often ambiguous staged photos of herself that challenge expectations and raise issues around stereotypes.
+So you get the chance to see many of Sherman’s photos, specifically the often ambiguous staged photos of herself that challenge expectations and raise issues around stereotypes.